Trade directory · Tallahassee metro · Florida

 Permit Requirements

-City of Tallahassee requires permits for all HVAC installations, replacements, and major repairs.
-Permit fees range $50-200 depending on scope.
-Must submit equipment specifications and load calculations.
+City of Tallahassee requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permit fees range $50-300 based on system size.
+Must submit load calculations and equipment specifications.

 §3